MailCheck-co/mailcheck.site/src/routes/blog/peaple-based-marketing-why-you-should-use-it/index.md

 ---
 published: true
-title: WHY YOUR MARKETING SHOULD BE PEOPLE-BASED
+title: PEOPLE-BASED MARKETING, WHY YOU SHOULD USE IT?
 date: 30.03.2022
 readingTime: 4 min read
 snippet: Have you ever heard about the term “people-based marketing?”
 It’s impossible only if you completely fell out of the sphere for a while.
 However, let us give you a more in-depth definition, even if you guess what it describes.